 IEEE Medal of Honor Recipients

-To learn more about the origins of the Medal of Honor, the medal design, and its legacy, visit The Engineering and Technology History Wiki (ETHW).
+Learn about the origins, medal design, and legacy by visiting The Engineering and Technology History Wiki (ETHW) page.

 IEEE Medal of Honor